callpraths/callpraths.github.io/_posts/2026-02-02-web-ui-thread-freeze.markdown

 gotten a chance to address it.
 But his latency dashboards are no longer reliable.
 Unrelated changes seem to be affecting the reported latency in unpredictable ways.

-Before we dig into why that's happening, try out the tracing panels in the Chronotes widgets above to see if you can get an intuition to help Perry out.
+Before I dig into why that's happening, try out the tracing panels in the Chronotes widgets above to see if you can get an intuition to help Perry out.

 You will see that the order in which `compress()` and `stopTimer()` are called is different in the two cases.
 With only